 - How do I file a claim?
 Is there email, phone, and chat support?

 There are quite a few questions you can ask when comparing pet insurance companies.
-Ultimately, it all comes down to getting the coverage your pet needs at a price you can truly afford.
-But remember, the goal is to plan for the unexpected, potentially paying more now to protect yourself from massive vet bills in the future.
+Ultimately, it all comes down to getting the coverage your pet needs at a price you can afford.
+But remember, the goal is to plan for the unexpected, potentially paying more now to protect yourself from large unexpected vet bills in the future.

 Choose a Pet Insurance Plan Fur Your Family